Square Foot Garden: The Easy Way To Plan Yours

 When planning to grow a square-foot garden layout, it is important to monitor the sun-exposed areas of your yard and determine the placement of each garden bed.
 You can begin to lay out your square-foot garden plan with different types of grid layouts.

 Also, you can plan the layout grids in 4×2, 4×4, 4×8, and 4×10 grids or even squeeze in a 2×2 grid layout in smaller areas to fit more plants in corner spaces.
-You can plan to fit all different types of grid layout boxes in different areas of your yard, which is the beauty that I love about growing a square-foot garden!
+You can plan to fit all different types of grid layout boxes in different areas of your yard, which is the beauty that I love about growing a square-foot garden and using a square-foot garden planting chart.

 Using Helpful Printable Grid Layouts

 Therefore, you can get the printable grid layouts in my FREE Square Foot Garden Printable Planner and begin to plan the layout of your very own square-foot garden according to your own needs.
-You can customize your square-foot garden to meet the requirements of your yard space and sunlight areas.
+You can customize your square-foot garden to meet the requirements of your yard space and sunlight areas by utilizing a square-foot garden planting chart.

 You can use the printable layout to sketch or write in each square space what plant you want to plant and where you want to plant it in your square-foot garden.
 It is simple to use the printable blank square grids to plan your plant spacing with the plant spacing guide that is included in my FREE planner.
 This means you can for sure know how many tomatoes, carrots, beans, etc. per square foot that is required.